Generally, there are two tax considerations when making a claim for expenses:

 |First 10,000 miles per tax year||Miles in excess of 10,000|

 |Motorcycle||24p per mile||24p per mile|

 |Cycle||20p per mile||20p per mile|

 If you use any part of your home for activities related to your business, you will be able to make a claim for any additional variable costs incurred that relate to the business use.
 This would typically be additional electricity or gas as a result of being at home, costs that would be incurred in any case (e.g. mortgage & council tax) could not be claimed.

-The most straightforward way of doing this is to claim £4 per week, or £216 per annum.
+The most straightforward way of doing this is to claim £6 per week, or £26 per month (this was £4 per week prior to April 2020).
 Claims that are higher than this will come under scrutiny in the event of a HMRC enquiry and it will be down to the director of the company to justify that the equivalent expense has been incurred by the household any apportionment of costs has been reasonable.

 An alternative to the flat rate claim is to rent a portion of your home to the company at the prevailing market rate for a similar rental in a similar location.
 If HMRC were make an enquiry into these costs they may require proof that any agreement has been made at arm’s length (i.e. at an appropriate market rate, if such a rental was made by an unrelated party).
 Under this method, any rents received would be treated as rental income received personally and taxed at your marginal rate (though costs may be deduced by apportioning household running costs).
 Additionally, renting a portion of your home for commercial purposes will affect your eligibility to claim Principle Private Residence relief on the subsequent sale of your home, possibly giving rise to a Capital Gains Tax liability in the future.

 Our advice is that the flat allowance of £6 per week (or £26 per month) for Use of Home as office is cleaner and simpler to claim than it is to rent a portion of your home to your company.